owulveryck/blog/content/post/from-cli-to-microservice.md

 There is, according to me, two options to consider to turn our application into a webservice:

 * a RESTish communication and interface;
-* a RPC based communication.
+* an RPC based communication.

 SOAP is not an option anymore because it does not provide any advantage over the REST and RPC methods.

 ## Rest?

 I've always been a big fan of the REST "protocol".
 It is easy to understand and to write.
-On top of that it is verbose and allows a good description of "business objects".
+On top of that, it is verbose and allows a good description of "business objects".
-But, its verbosity that is a strength quickly become a weakness when applied for machine to machine communication.
+But, its verbosity, that is a strength, quickly become a weakness when applied to machine-to-machine communication.
 The "contract" between the client and the server have to be documented manually (via something like swagger for example).
 And, as you only transfer objects and states, the server must handle the request, understand it, and apply it to any business logic before returning a result.
 Don't get me wrong, REST remains a very good thing.
 But it is very good when you think about it from the beginning of your conception (and with a user experience in mind).